giorgionicoletti/belief_propagation_ising/README.md

 # Belief propagation in Ising models

 A sum-product message-passing algorithm is implemented for an Ising model.
-The model is embedded in a generic graph created with networkx.
+The model is embedded in a generic graph that is implemented with networkx.

 From the messages, we obtain the beliefs and the local magnetization and check that in a 2D lattice with periodic boundary condition we indeed find the Bethe critical point.
 The two-point beliefs, i.e. the joint probabilities over neighbouring variables, are used to estimate the two-point entropy cumulant.